 HMRC's standard enquiry attack vectors on pre-abolition MDR claims fall into four patterns.
 Each requires a different defence approach.

 Dwelling-count inflation.
 HMRC challenges the claim that a secondary structure (annexe, outbuilding, holiday-let cottage in the grounds) is a 'separate dwelling' under paragraph 3, applying the Fiander multi-factor analysis.
-The defence is the architectural and occupational evidence: floorplans showing the physical configuration; photographs evidencing the kitchen and bathroom facilities; utility-supply records evidencing separable metering; local-authority planning correspondence treating the structure as a separate residential unit; occupational history showing the structure has been let or occupied independently.
-The earlier in the enquiry that this evidence pack is assembled, the better; HMRC's initial enquiry letter typically requests the evidence and a slow or thin response materially weakens the buyer's position.
+Your defence is the architectural and occupational evidence: floorplans showing the physical configuration; photographs evidencing the kitchen and bathroom facilities; utility-supply records evidencing separable metering; local-authority planning correspondence treating the structure as a separate residential unit; occupational history showing the structure has been let or occupied independently.
+The earlier you assemble this evidence pack, the better; HMRC's opening letter typically requests it, and a slow or thin response materially weakens your position.

 Partial-occupancy and shared-services arguments.
 HMRC tests whether the secondary structure has genuine functional separation from the main dwelling, with shared kitchens, shared utilities, or shared access defeating the claim.
-The defence is the same evidence pack as for dwelling-count inflation, with particular emphasis on the functional-independence evidence.
-Where the original architecture was ambiguous (a converted barn with shared access but separate facilities, or an internal annex with shared entrance hall but separate kitchen), the tribunal-level argument is fact-sensitive and the pre-enquiry preparation often determines the eventual outcome.
+Your defence is the same evidence pack as for dwelling-count inflation, with particular emphasis on the functional-independence evidence.
+Where the original layout was ambiguous (a converted barn with shared access but separate facilities, or an internal annex with a shared entrance hall but separate kitchen), the tribunal-level argument is fact-sensitive and how well you prepared before the enquiry often determines the outcome.

 Mixed-use re-characterisation.
-Where the buyer originally claimed MDR on a portfolio that included a property with potential mixed-use character (a flat above a shop, a residential property with paddock land or commercial outbuildings), HMRC may probe whether the property was actually residential at the effective date and whether the MDR route or the mixed-use 1% non-residential route was the correct classification.
-The post-Bewley enforcement of the section 116(3) 'unsuitable for use as a dwelling' test and the post-Hyman narrowing of the mixed-use classification under section 116(1)(b) shape this defence; the buyer's adviser at the original transaction may have made a route-choice decision that HMRC now contests.
+Where you originally claimed MDR on a portfolio that included a property with potential mixed-use character (a flat above a shop, a residential property with paddock land or commercial outbuildings), HMRC may probe whether the property was actually residential at the effective date and whether the MDR route or the mixed-use 1% non-residential route was the correct classification.
+The post-Bewley enforcement of the section 116(3) 'unsuitable for use as a dwelling' test and the post-Hyman narrowing of the mixed-use classification under section 116(1)(b) shape this defence; the adviser who acted on the original transaction may have made a route-choice decision that HMRC now contests.

 The transitional-cohort decision tree